Training and Curricula

 A guide for trainers providing Intermediate Training can be found here.

 Applications for Out of Programme Training should be undertaken using this form and discussed at the earliest opportunity with your local trainers and the Regional Advisor in Pain Medicine.

 Trainees who are planning to undertake training in pain medicine in an overseas post are strongly advised to seek advice from their Regional Advisors in both Anaesthesia and Pain Medicine at an early stage.
-At present it is likely that overseas training would still count towards Advanced Pain Training but it is absolutely essential that:
+At present it is likely that overseas training would still count towards Stage 3 and Stage 3 SIA Pain Training but it is absolutely essential that:

 - prospective approval is obtained;

 - a detailed logbook and portfolio is kept during the overseas period;

 - verification that the training has been completed successfully is obtained from the Head of Department in the overseas institution; and

 - certification of competency to the standard of advanced pain training is obtained from the Regional Advisor in Pain Medicine in the UK.